7 Mistakes People Make When Staining their Deck

-Here are common mistakes that can actually ruin an otherwise perfectly good deck.
+Here are common mistakes that RUIN an otherwise perfectly good deck.

+Sorry guys but sometimes we are just too lazy for this job.
 Staining the deck is a big job, but don’t try to make it easier by skipping the cleaning part.
 Invest in purchasing or renting a pressure washer first.
 You must wash AND sand before applying anything.
-No if’s and’s or but’s about it.

 The truth is, more is just wasted product.
 Most deck stains are designed as a single-coat system that penetrates the wood.
-Extra coats do nothing except sit on the previously coated surface and then eventually drying, flaking, and peeling away.
+Extra coats do nothing except sit on the previously coated surface and then eventually drying, flake, and peel away.

 Staining a deck in the middle of the day is a bad idea.
 Not only is it uncomfortable and exhausting to work in the heat of the day, but the paint also dries too quickly and won’t absorb properly into the wood.
 Start early in the morning and quit before noon.

-New decks act differently than old ones (just like teenagers act differently than grandparents).
+New decks act differently than old ones.
 Give new wood at least six months before staining.
-This allows the wood to season and release some moisture.
-Otherwise it won’t accept the stain well.
-On the other hand, older decks will need a through cleaning and sanding.
-I would pressure wash them for a quick job, if it’s really in bad shape.
+This allows the wood to season and releases some moisture.
+Otherwise, it won’t accept the stain well.
+On the other hand, older decks will need a thorough cleaning and sanding.
+I would use a pressure washer for a quick job if it’s really in bad shape.